-Red-flowering Currant is a native Northwest shrub with stunning rose-colored flower clusters that mature into purple-black berries.
+Red-flowering Currant is an ornamental shrub with stunning rose-colored flowers clusters becoming purple-black, edible berries.

 Environment and Culture

-Red-flowering Currant is at home in sunny forest openings and edges, rocky bluffs, and stream-sides throughout the Pacific Northwest - from sea to mountain tops.
-They prefer moist humus-rich, well-drained soils, part to full-sun, and can handle drought conditions well.
+Red-flowering Currant is at home in sunny forest openings and edges, as well as along the stream-sides, throughout the Pacific Northwest - from sea to mountain tops.
+The prolific flower-clusters are a stunning burst of color amidst the greens and brown of the NW forest Spring.
+Red-flowering Currants prefer moist humus-rich soils, at least part-sun, and steady moisture.

 Our native Currants have been an important ecological food source for both humans and wildlife for millenia.
 Butterflies, birds, bees, moths, and hummingbirds adore the flower nectar.